Aron will be the main point of contact for all mentors and students over the course of the Academic Apprenticeship.

 Kavi enjoys mentoring because she gets a high level of satisfaction from seeing students succeed.
 Throughout her time at Oxford, Kavi has enjoyed helping at a range of access events and witnessing students go on to gain interviews.
 She would also like to play her part in improving the diversity of successful applicants.

-Laura studied Veterinary Medicine at the University of Cambridge to doctorate level, including a year specialising in Human Psychology.
+Laura studied Veterinary Medicine at the University of Cambridge with an intercalated year studying Human Psychology.
 Her course mirrored the Human Medicine course closely, equipping her to work with Medicine, Veterinary Medicine, and Psychology applicants.

 She has assisted students with undergraduate applications for several years and began working as an Academic Apprenticeship mentor in 2017.